christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     cannabis cult that stripped them of their warrior ethos (https://en.wikipedia.org/wiki/Enaree).
 Marijuanna turned them from
     fearless warriors into potheads who were led by transgender priests.
+(b) Azhdahak, which is the Armenian form of the name of the Avestan Azhi Dahaka, was associated with the Median king Astyages (r.
+564–550 BC) https://en.wikipedia.org/wiki/Azhdahak_(mythology)

 **4 The Alexandrian School**